rgommezz/react-native-animated-stopwatch-timer/README.md

 [![license MIT](https://img.shields.io/badge/license-MIT-brightgreen)](https://github.com/rgommezz/react-native-animated-stopwatch-timer/blob/master/LICENSE)

  <p><i>A React Native Stopwatch/Timer component that empowers <b>reanimated worklets</b> to smoothly animate the digits change.
 Cross-platform, performant, with all <b>layout animations executed on the UI thread at 60FPS</b>.
 Compatible with Expo.</i></p>

+ ## Features
+- **:fire: Performant**: all digit animations are executed on the UI thread
+- **:gear: Highly configurable**: easily control its behaviour via props, like animation parameters and styles
+- **:watch: Dual mode**: use it as a stopwatch or timer
+- **:iphone: Expo compatible**: no need to eject to enjoy this component
+- **:hammer_and_wrench: Type safe**: fully written in TS
+- **:computer: Snack example**: a snack link provided so you can try it out in your browser

  ## Preview